ayanliger/gke-turns10-hackathon-vigil/vigil-system/mcp-server/README.md

    ../deploy.sh
    ```

-The MCP server will be deployed to the `vigil-system` namespace and available at:
+The MCP server will be deployed to the `default` namespace and available at:
-`mcp-server.vigil-system.svc.cluster.local:8000`
+`mcp-server.default.svc.cluster.local:8000`

 ## Security Considerations